eugenevinitsky/anki_gpt/README.md

 We provide some example demos in the demo_pdfs folder.
 Take a look at the highlighting pattern there and mess around with it!

 ## Highlight intelligently
 Keep in mind, when you highlight a section of text, you bring a lot of context into it.
 GPT does not have this context!
-It's **best if you highlight one or two sentences that have very clear, unambiguous meaning.**
+It's **best if you highlight one or two sentences that have very clear, unambiguous meaning.** You can also unselect and edit question/answer pairs to fine tune the card before uploading to Anki.
 ### Don't highlight huge chunks of text
 If you highlight an entire page, I have no idea what it'll do.
 Probably something dumb.
 ### Don't highlight half of a line or an incomplete sentence.